Updated August 29th, 2021.

 What makes Laurie’s claim ironic is that it reflects the very nature of the book and movie.
 Both the novel and film were created by women; Louisa May Alcott and Greta Gerwig.
 This suggests that female genius is all around the characters in the film, permeating every scene.
 The fact that Laurie is unconscious of this state speaks further to the invisible (or little) women motif found throughout the narrative.

-Gerwig and Alcott imply that although these women are ‘little’ in the eyes of society, as is their work, it is only ‘little’ when compared to loud declarations and displays of patriarchal power, those which they have little access too.
+Gerwig and Alcott imply that although these women are ‘little’ in the eyes of society, as is their work, it is only ‘little’ when compared to loud declarations and displays of patriarchal power, power which they have little access too.

 Later in the scene, Amy notes that she is “of middling talent”, which I think is evocative of her character.
 She says this in response to Laurie’s comment about women’s versus men’s talent, with Amy claiming she is between these positions.
 This implies that Amy is similarly between these perspectives and is thus caught in a binary between the two.
 Amy is aware of the expectations faced by men and women, and uses this perspective to make her way in the world.
 She belongs to neither party completely, as her work and life is strung in the middle, operating between the two labels.